Robust Linear Precoder Design for 3D Massive MIMO Downlink with A Posteriori Channel Model: Introduction

 To alleviate the multi-user interference and improve the sum-rate performance, the precoders for massive MIMO downlink should be properly designed.
 Massive MIMO can be viewed as an extension of conventional multi-user MIMO.
-The precoder design for the conventional MU-MIMO and massive MIMO has been widely investigated in different forms over the past years \cite{goldsmith2003capacity,peel2005vector,weingarten2006capacity,sadek2007leakage,gesbert2007single,christensen2008weighted,caire2010multiuser,shi2011iteratively,ngo2013energy,adhikary2013joint,sunbeam,wang2015asymptotic,park2015multi,liu2016two}.
-The precoders fall into two categories: nonlinear precoders and linear precoders.
+The precoder design for the conventional MU-MIMO and massive MIMO has been widely investigated in different forms over the past years \cite{peel2005vector,weingarten2006capacity,sadek2007leakage,christensen2008weighted,caire2010multiuser,shi2011iteratively,adhikary2013joint,sunbeam,wang2015asymptotic,park2015multi,liu2016two}.
 The nonlinear precoders such as DPC \cite{weingarten2006capacity} can achieve optimal performance, but their complexity is very high and thus not suitable to massive MIMO.
 Thus, we focus on linear precoder designs for massive MIMO in this paper.
 The precoder designs often depend on the available channel state information (CSI) at the BS.
 If the BS knows perfect CSI of all user equipments (UEs), the regularized zero forcing (RZF) precoder \cite{peel2005vector} and the signal to leakage noise ratio (SLNR) precoder \cite{sadek2007leakage} are widely used.
 Furthermore, the classic iterative weighted minimum mean square error (WMMSE) precoder \cite{christensen2008weighted,shi2011iteratively} is designed according to the sum-rate maximization criterion.